Pinnacle-Networks/Pinnacle/docs/content/reusable_snippets/insert_simple_data.md

 <!-- TABS -->
 # Insert simple data

-After turning on auto_schema, we can directly insert data, and pinnacle will automatically analyze the data type, and match the construction of the table and datatype.
+After turning on auto_schema, we can directly insert data, and Pinnacle will automatically analyze the data type, and match the construction of the table and datatype.

 ```python
 from pinnacle import Document